-“Sir, I have not eat nothing for days… spare some money.
-God will have mercy.”
+“Sah, I haven eaten nothing for days… spare some money.
+God’ll do ye mercy.”

 The gentleman looked up in alarm, unmistakably frightened by the sudden presence of another human so late at night.
 On seeing the tramp, however, his face calmed with an expression of genuine pity.

 “Sorry, fellow.
 I haven’t got a farthing.
 Only a ticket to the next train and this magazine.
 I got pickpocketed you see.”

 “Please sah, ‘nythin ye can spare.”
 The tramp had clearly not believed.

 “What did I just say?
 Don’t you see I’m stuck in this freezing station, waiting for a train that’s not due for another half-an-hour?
 I could’ve taken a cab if fellows like you started earning an honest living for a change.”

 “The man at the counter is an acquaintance.”

 “Why not he give ya money for cab?”